-A multinational semiconductor company had a declining cash-cow chip manufacturing business.
+A multi-national semiconductor company had a declining cash-cow chip manufacturing business.
 Some senior leaders wanted to boldly shift to new products and enter new markets, but overall the company was proving unable to change.

-Subscribe for all our latest insights.
+Subscribe for all our latest Forbes articles, whitepapers, and more.